Ottawa Civic Centre

 Check, In Context Of The Moon, Waterline, Old Gomer

-Although the review says this is Terry's first gig back, he has been in the band for at least a week, as he was on the Harpo's gig in Detroit on the 21st.
+Although the review says this is Terry's first gig back, he has been in the band for the last few dates.

 Kim Mitchell - Vocals/Guitar

 Terry Watkinson - Keyboards

 Steve McMurray - Guitar

 Max Webster cruised into town Saturday night, invigorating more than 4,500 cheering teenage fans who showed little disappointment about the last-minute cancellation of a warm-up group.

 B.B.
 Gabor's equipment truck broke down en route to Ottawa, and promoters were forced to strike the act from the bill.

 A half hour after the show at the Civic Centre was supposed to start the announcement was made, bringing on cheers and applause.
 It meant that Max Webster, the headliners of the evening, would hit the stage sooner.

 Alone, sitting on a raised platform, surrounded by a mountain of drums, Gary McCracken took a deep breath and struck a tom tom assertively as a light flashed on him.